hcitang/599.90/assignments.md

 * Program your character to move between at least three points in the scene.
 * Trigger an exciting event when the character reaches its final point!

+When submitting, please include a README.txt file with instructions describing how to make your project work, as well as any image targets that you use.

 ## Assignment 2: AR Embodied Hello World

 (due Fri, Mar 1 EOD)